Program help

 Assigning a Material by Drag&Drop

-Materials can be assigned using Drag&Drop, either directly from the Material Editor, from the Media Browser or from the local system.
+Materials can be assigned using Drag&Drop, either directly from the Materials dialog, from the Media Browser or from the local system.
 The procedure is the same in each case.
 Below, there is an explanation of how to assign a material from the Material Browser.

 1.In the Material Browser, click on the material you wish to assign to an object.
 Hold the mouse button down.